Login Sign in

 Our pick: Drontal Plus

 For a dewormer that’s effective on a wide range of parasites, Dr. Wystrach’s top choice is Drontal Plus.
-“We recommend Drontal Broad Spectrum Dewormer because it is safe, effective, and eliminates all parasites within seven days,” says Dr. Wystrach.
+“We recommend Drontal Broad Spectrum Dewormer because it is safe, effective, and eliminates all parasites within seven days,” Dr. Wystrach says.
 This prescription medication treats tapeworms, hookworms, roundworms, and whipworms using a combination of praziquantel, pyrantel pamoate, and febantel.
-This dewormer comes in both tablet or chewable forms, and it can be given to dogs over 3 weeks old.
+This medication comes in both tablet or chewable forms, and it can be given to dogs over 3 weeks old.

 Highlights